rust-lang/rfcs/text/0000-generic-dependent-consts.md

 However, in generic code, if `T` is a type parameter, we are asking the type checker to apply the general proposition that `N + N = 2 * N` for all `usize` values (that do not overflow when doubled).
-While this case is simple, requiring the compiler to prove arbitrary algebraic identities is untenable.
+While this case is simple, requiring the compiler to prove arbitrary identities is untenable.

 A similar story applies to match patterns.
 In order to perform exhaustiveness and reachability checks, the compiler must be able to perform certain